9.9 Wage Withholding

 Worker’s Compensation

-Based upon a data exchange between the Wyoming Child Support Program’s computer system, POSSE, and the Worker’s Safety and Compensation Division, the case worker receives information when a non-custodial parent is receiving or has applied for worker’s compensation benefits.
+Based upon a data exchange between the Wyoming CSP’s computer system, POSSE, and the Worker’s Safety and Compensation Division, the case worker receives information when a non-custodial parent is receiving or has applied for worker’s compensation benefits.
 If a wage withholding is appropriate, the case worker will take steps to withhold the non-custodial parent’s worker’s compensation benefits as described above in “Income Withholding.”

 Social Security Benefits